 1.0 Introduction

 In Nigeria, the forestry sector offers employment opportunities for many individuals.
 Additionally, it plays a variety of vital roles in rural development through provision of food and fodder, medicine, fuel wood, timber, game and wildlife and raw materials for industries (Idumah et al., 2020).
 As a fundamental forest product, wood has a variety of uses including paper, lumber, fuel and construction materials, (Agbugba et al, 2013).
-Nigeria has therefore profited greatly from forests and forest products, with respect to trading in wood and wood products and this has contributed immensely to the Nigerian economy both in exports and also domestically as a source of raw materials to wood-based industries like furniture, match, pulp and paper, and the saw-milling industries etc. (Idumah and Awe, 2017).
+Nigeria has therefore profited greatly from forests and forest products, concerning trading in wood and wood products and this has contributed immensely to the Nigerian economy both in exports and also domestically as a source of raw materials to wood-based industries like furniture, match, pulp and paper, and the saw-milling industries etc. (Idumah and Awe, 2017).

 The wood industry ranks among the highest revenue and employment generating sectors in Nigeria and has contributed significantly to its socio–economic development, (Idumah et al., 2020).
 It has also been a major contributor to the national gross domestic product (GDP) (Ofoegbu, 2014).
-Kalu and Okojie (2009) observed that the forestry sector contributes at least two-thirds of the GDP in addition to providing employment for thousands of Nigerians in the 1970s while Bichi (2011) affirmed that wood trade is profitable and thus a formidable tool for poverty alleviation.
+Kalu and Okojie (2009) observed that the forestry sector contributes at least two-thirds of the GDP in addition to employing thousands of Nigerians in the 1970s, while Bichi (2011) affirmed that wood trade is profitable and thus a formidable tool for poverty alleviation.
 The export value earnings from wood are obtained from products like log, sawn wood, veneer and pulpwood (Kalu and Okojie, 2009).
 Sawn wood is used for numerous purposes throughout the country, Out of the semi processed and processed wood categories, sawn-wood has the highest production and demand and it is the most widely distributed in Nigeria, making its price a fundamental pre–requisite for socio-economic development in the country, (Aiyeloja, et al., 2013).
-The demand for sawn wood in Nigeria is estimated at about 200,000 m3 per annum (Oladele et al., 2017).
+The demand for sawn wood in Nigeria is estimated at 200,000 m3 per annum (Oladele et al., 2017).

 The abundant nature of wood has made it a valuable material in every stage of human development such as building construction, marine and sea applications, railway, domestic appliances and musical instruments (Aiyeloja, et al., 2013).
 Wood marketing like every other marketing enterprise involves the exchange between a buyer and a seller at a given price (Fuwape, 2005).
 The price is such that the seller meets the total cost as well as profit margin hence, it is the sum total of all business actions involved in the movement of commodities from point of production until the commodities are received by the ultimate consumer (Olukosi, and Isitor, 1990).

-In Nigeria, the forest output markets as with her other African neighboring countries are characterized by poor transport network, inadequate capital, high handling costs, inadequate market information system, weak bargaining power of farmers as well as underdeveloped industrial sectors as observed by Delorme et al., (2012).
-Most forest products in Nigeria are faced with the challenge of poor information with respect to market conduct, structure and performance and Delta State is inclusive.
+In Nigeria, the forest output markets, as with her other African neighboring countries are characterized by poor transport networks, inadequate capital, high handling costs, inadequate market information systems, weak bargaining power of farmers as well as underdeveloped industrial sectors as observed by Delorme et al., (2012).
+Most forest products in Nigeria are faced the challenge of poor information concerning market conduct, structure and performance and Delta State is no exception.
 As a result, there has been a decrease in revenue from wood marketing.
-Given these mounting constraints, one is left to wonder if is able to sustain the livelihood of families that are engaged in the business.
-This study therefore focused on the evaluation of the financial performance of wood marketing together with its effect on the survival of family agroforest business in Oshimili South Local Government Area, Delta State.
+Given these mounting constraints, one is left to wonder if can sustain the livelihood of families that are engaged in the business.
+This study therefore, focused on the evaluation of the financial performance of wood marketing together with its effect on the survival of family agroforest business in Oshimili South Local Government Area, Delta State.
 This will provide potential investors and stakeholders with proper knowledge of the wood market business.
-It will also add to the extant body of knowledge on wood marketing.
+It will also add to the existing body of knowledge on wood marketing.

 2.0 Methodology